 On the first morning there was only one “Good Morning” box left and so we had three “Rise and Shine” boxes.
 The contents of the Good Morning box were better than the other – having Cornflakes and milk, orange juice, a Nutri-grain bar (strawberry) and a blueberry muffin.
 The “Rise and Shine” box on the other hand had a heavily seeded, fruit and nut muffin, with an almond and something cereal bar, a yoghurt and some orange juice.
 Needless to say we didn’t eat much – Lily had the blueberry muffin and Megan had the cornflakes, while Chris tried a bit of everything and left it.
 I didn’t even attempt anything as I just knew I wouldn’t like it.
 Though this was a big disappointment, I have to admit it was the only one of the whole stay.

 After getting dressed, we headed out in the car, down the road two minutes to the Metro Centre.
 Here we planned to spend the whole day, even meeting up with Amy for part of the day.
-When we arrived it was easy to find parking and so we entered on the ground floor and started to wander around.
+When we arrived, it was easy to find short term parking so we entered on the ground floor and started to wander around.
 Since we’d not really managed breakfast that morning, we treated ourselves to fresh pretzels and that was amazing!

 In the afternoon we wandered around the top level of the shopping centre.
 However when the girls got tired (and Chris wasn’t feeling 100%) we sat down for a coffee and to catch our breath.
 After a while Amy and I wandered off to Primark together and left the girls with Chris.
 Eventually we headed back and sat down again for a short time.
 We decided what we were going to do next and since it was almost time for Amy to leave, we said our goodbyes.
 I headed to the car to drop off the bags and Chris took the girls into the nearby arcade.
 Though we aren’t big into gambling or anything, we do love our 2p machines and the girls love anything that spits out tickets!